dms-vep/SARS-CoV-2_KP.3.1.1_spike_DMS/library_design/README.md

 # KP.3.1.1 spike mutant library design

-This repository selects sites to include in KP.3.1.1 SARS-CoV-2 spike mutant libraries for deep mutational scanning
+This repository selects sites to include in KP.3.1.1 SARS-CoV-2 spike mutant libraries for deep mutational scanning, and then designs oligos to make those mutations using Golden Gate Assembly mutagenesis using the script at [https://github.com/jbloomlab/gga_codon_muts_oligo_design](https://github.com/jbloomlab/gga_codon_muts_oligo_design).

 ## Input data and configuration
 The library design requires the following user-generated input files in [./data/](data):

   - [data/variant_spike.fa](data/variant_spike.fa): the nucleotide sequence of the variant spike for which the library is being designed (in this case, KP.3.1.1), which was manually extracted from the plasmid map in [data/4838_pH2rU3_ForInd_KP.3.1.1_sinobiological_CMV_ZsGT2APurR.gb](data/4838_pH2rU3_ForInd_KP.3.1.1_sinobiological_CMV_ZsGT2APurR.gb)

+  - [data/KP311_GAA_assembly_fragments.csv](data/KP311_GAA_assembly_fragments.csv): CSV specifying the tile fragments to add the mutations to for the Golden Gate Assembly mutagenesis.
+See [https://github.com/jbloomlab/gga_codon_muts_oligo_design](https://github.com/jbloomlab/gga_codon_muts_oligo_design) for an explanation of the format for this file (it is the one passed as `--tiles_csv`).

 The library-design also requires the user-generated configuration settings in [config.yaml](config.yaml), which contains all the configuration